CoryParsnipson/rpi-proto-1/README.md

 ### dpad\_tactile [Status: success (up to date)]

 This is a 3 piece jig for holding OMRON B3F-1000 tactile switches into a dpad configuration.
-A 2015 new nintendo 3ds (non XL) dpad and silicon mask go on top of the cover and underneath the dpad holder.
+A 2015 new nintendo 3ds XL dpad and silicon mask go on top of the cover and underneath the dpad holder.

+### abxy\_tactile [Status: success (up to date)]

+This is a 3 piece jig for holding OMRON B3F-1000 tactile switches into an ABXY button cross configuration.
+This is sized specifically for a 2015+ new Nintendo 3DS XL dpad and silicon mask.

 ### thumbstick [Status: obsolete]